-- Speaking of pictures, if you do have the means to do so, get pictures of as much as you can regarding the accident; cars, people, yourself, the surroundings.
+- Speaking of pictures, if you do have the means to do so, get pictures of as much as you can regarding the accident; cars, people, yourself, and the surroundings.

 - Notify the police of the accident.
 In many ways, this should be the first thing you should do.
 Many people leave this until the end of the documentation, but calling them first will have them on the way to the scene while you gather information.